gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

 Wohoooo!
 Our code does *something*!
-Now the problem is that it never stops "doing *something*".
-Here's a piece of the output:
+Now the problem is that it never stops "*doing* something".
+Here's a part of the output:

 ```
 Hi from task: task1